plewis/plewis.github.io/phylogenetics/lab-python.md

 {% include icon.html url="/assets/img/Mac_logo.png" description="MacIntosh logo" css="image-left" height="87px" %}

-If you have a Mac, start your Terminal program (in the _Applications/Utilities_ folder), then type the following at the unix prompt (<tt>$</tt>):
+If you have a Mac, start your Terminal program (in the _Applications/Utilities_ folder), then type the following at the unix prompt (`$`):

     python3

 If you get an error saying that python3 cannot be found, the easiest thing to do is to use python3 on the cluster.
 To take this approach, login to the cluster and type

-    srun --partition=mcbstudent --qos=mcbstudent --pty bash
+    srun --partition=general --qos=general --pty bash

+This will start an interactive session.
+Now type

+    module load python

-to become interactive on a free compute node, use `module load python/3.8.1` to load the python3 module, and then simply type `python3` to start python.
+to make python available, and then simply type `python3` to start python.

-Alternatively, visit the [Python](https://www.python.org/downloads/) web site and download and install the latest version of Python 3 on your Mac.
+Alternatively, you can install python on your mac.
+I would suggest using [homebrew](https://brew.sh) because this will install the latest python without disrupting the version of python that your MacOS depends on.

 ### Windows